MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

     - **Public access level**: Container (anonymous read access for containers and blobs)
     - **Advanced**: *no changes*.

-1. In a new browser tab, download the zipped documents from https://aka.ms/km-documents, and then extract the files to the *reviews* folder.
+1. In a new browser tab, download the [zipped coffee reviews](https://aka.ms/mslearn-coffee-reviews) from `https://aka.ms/mslearn-coffee-reviews`, and  extract the files to the *reviews* folder.

 1. In the Azure portal, select your *coffee-reviews* container.
 In the container, select **Upload**.